ShiroXOkami/VRCASL-Gestures-Simplified/README.md

 ## To change bindings or add animations
 1. Make custom hand animation or use one of the included extras
-2. Open "ASL Simplified (XX)" controller in the Animator tab for either Left or Right hand
+2. Open "ASL Simplified Index" controller in the Animator tab for either Left or Right hand

 ![image_2022-06-02_194423284](https://user-images.githubusercontent.com/68105767/171770771-531a100e-f4da-4848-8b6b-9f867595acc6.png)